2nd-year coach says Hawkeyes remain hungry during spring ball

 He earned his degree in elementary education from the University of Iowa in December, 2000.

 Woods was born March 15, 1978 in Cleveland, Ohio.
-LeVar and his wife, Meghann, have two children, a daughter (Sydney) and a son (Mason).
+LeVar and his wife, Meghann, have three children, daughters Sydney and Whitney, and a son, Mason.

 WOODS' COACHING CAREER